Professor of Medicinal Chemistry

 Postdoctoral: Medical University of South Carolina, Massachusetts Institute of Technology and Massachusetts General Hospital.

 Protein Kinase C (PKC) is a serine threonine kinase that plays a central role in signal transduction, regulating divergent cellular functions.
-Aberrations in PKC signaling have been implicated in the development of multiple human diseases including several types of cancer, metabolic and cardiovascular complications of diabetes, central nervous system dysfunctions, neuronal degeneration and cardiovascular disorders and alcoholism Our ongoing research aims at developing subtype specific activators/inhibitors leading to therapeutics.
-We are developing molecules based on simple chemical scaffold such as, curcumin and resveratrol and testing their effects on subtype-specific PKC activities.
+Aberrations in PKC signaling have been implicated in the development of multiple human diseases including several types of cancer, metabolic and cardiovascular complications of diabetes, central nervous system dysfunctions, neuronal degeneration and cardiovascular disorders and alcoholism.
+Our ongoing research aims at developing subtype specific activators/inhibitors leading to therapeutics.
+We are developing molecules based on simple chemical scaffold and testing their effects on subtype-specific PKC activities.